andreaskundig/ncms-hestia/src/site/community/en/index.md

   - description: An other member maps the dating app ecosystem in the wiki platform available thanks to our partner personaldata.io and delves into dating app patents.
-  - description: "[](https://jessicapidoux.info/)Another volunteer digs into
-      regulation policies and how online dating interacts with collective practices and communities."
+  - description: "[](https://jessicapidoux.info/)Another member digs into regulation policies and how online dating interacts with collective practices and communities."
   - description: A member helps us with  all the legal facets.
 inverse: true
 story: We are a small group of skilled individuals working to define a new